 Founded in 1984 as Tucson Underground Contractors Association by Ed Snell, Tricon, Ben Luster, Luster Contracting, Godon Nelson, Nelson Pipeline, and Lucky Hurford of SAECO, represented local contractors only.
 Years following, the association changed its name in the mid-1990s to reflect and expand service offerings.
 Originally, a provider for underground contractors and their suppliers, then the association expanded when it began providing and promoting the general interest of utility companies.
 As the association expertise grew in both the underground and supplier industries, attention grew more common with utility businesses, thus the membership roster grew.
 “TUCA made it possible to review problems in the industry.
 The assistance of not just the contractors was the driving force to keep the association going.
 I often tell people that we were part of a great association, and I got to work with many other like-minded professionals of our industry.
 It’s very gratifying to help our industry succeed – and to play a role in their growth and development,” said founder Lucky Hurford.

-In 2014, TUCA amended its name to be the Arizona Transportation Builders Association (ATB) and is still a nonprofit organization consisting of more than 100 individual businesses in Southern Arizona.
+In 2014, TUCA amended its name to be the Arizona Transportation Builders Association (ATB) and is still a nonprofit organization consisting of more than 100 individual businesses and organizations in Southern Arizona.
 ATB represents both residential and commercial general contractors, subcontractors, material suppliers, architects, engineers, construction industry service providers, public agencies and crafts people.
 The purpose of the Association is to educate its members and to preserve and promote the common interests of those in the construction industry who are engaged in the business of infrastructure (“Infrastructure”) construction, which includes, without limitation, the construction of such work as: utility lines; storm and sanitary sewers and drainage; water lines; irrigation and flood control projects; roads and streets; dams; airports and railways; and highways and bridges, whether any such work is a part of public or private projects.
-The association maintains the structure from 1984 and celebrates its 33-year anniversary this year.
+The association maintains the structure from 1984 and celebrates its 34th anniversary this year.